Kasjan4/Kasjan4/README.md

 - Python (Vanilla, Flask, Pipenv)
 - Git (GitHub, Work flow, project deployment)

-🥅 My goal for 2021 is to find a frontend role in a creative company.

 📘 <a href="http://kasjanhinc.com/">My portfolio</a>

 🔗  <a href="https://www.linkedin.com/in/kasjan-hinc/">My LinkedIn</a>